Skip to main content

 The Oxford program can be of substantial value in helping students find a job.
 The program offers instruction in comparative and international law subjects, something that is vital in an age where the practice of law has become increasingly transnational.
 Over the years, many students have reported that law firms and other prospective employers are interested in discussing their Oxford experience during interviews.
 In addition, getting to know Moritz professors on a more informal basis while taking courses from them can help students develop relationships that form the basis for recommendation letters and other networking opportunities.

-All of the courses offered count toward Moritz graduation requirements, and students may take up to six credits toward their J.D. degree.
+All of the courses offered count toward Moritz graduation requirements, and students may take up to four credits toward their J.D. degree.
 This increases the flexibility of your schedule in the second and third year of law school.
 The Comparative Legal Professions course satisfies Moritz’s Legal Professions requirement and the Ohio bar’s legal ethics requirement (though not the additional requirement of one hour of instruction on substance abuse).
 Other law schools have also accepted credits from Moritz's Oxford summer program in the past, although non-Moritz students should confirm the credit transfer with their own law schools.
 Those planning on applying for another state’s bar should likewise check with that state.
 Pursuant to ABA guidelines, participants should be aware that it is unlikely that participation in a foreign summer program may be used to accelerate graduation.

 Yes, you may be eligible to get a loan for tuition and other expenses associated with the Oxford Summer Program.
 You should consult Marc Nawrocki in Moritz’s financial aid office, at lawfinaid@osu.edu or 614.292.8807.